 This is a photo of me in the 27-kilometer long tunnel that contains the Large Hadron Collider, while I was hosting a tour for the U.S. ambassador to Swizterland in June 2014.
 I like this photo a lot because I very rarely am in the tunnel, or wear a hard hat, or wear a jacket and tie for work, or hang out with ambassadors!

 I am an experimental particle physicist, with interests in top-quark physics, weak interactions, and the Higgs boson.
 I've done research in particle physics for more than twenty five years, ever since I was a college student, and I have to say that this might be the most exciting time in my career to date and possibly for the rest of it, too.
 The Large Hadron Collider (LHC) at CERN in Geneva, Switzerland started operations in 2009, colliding protons at energies a factor of 3.5 higher than we've ever achieved previously with a particle accelerator.
 I and other physicsts at UNL work on the Compact Muon Solenoid (CMS) at the LHC.
 In 2012, we observed a new particle, which as far as we can tell is the long-awaited Higgs boson, the last missing particle of the standard model of particle physics.
 As a field, we spent fifty years looking for it!
-Currently I'm working with a UNL graduate student (Dan Knowlton) and several other physicists on the experiment on a search for anomalous production of the Higgs boson in association with single top quarks.
+My own recent contribution to our knowledge about the Higgs is a search for anomalous production of this particle in association with a single top quark.
 The Higgs discovery is great news, but we also expected to see other new particles by now, and we haven't.
 That's a problem for a lot of proposed models of particle interactions.
-In Spring 2015 we will finish a two-year downtime that will allow a doubling of the collision energy, which should give us access to heavier particles, and perhaps more discoveries.
+This spring we will finish a two-year downtime that will allow a doubling of the collision energy, which should give us access to heavier particles, and perhaps more discoveries.

 Besides the physics of the experiment, I'm also involved in computing issues.
 CMS produces petabytes of data each year, and it has to be processed, stored, transferred and analyzed.
+It's a huge computing task, and much of it gets done using facilities here in the United States.
+In January 2015, I was appointed as manager of software and computing for the US CMS Operations Program, where I am responsible for the $18M annual budget for US CMS computing facilities and support personnel.
 At UNL, we host a so-called "Tier-2" computing center for CMS, where we host data that collaborators from all over the world analyze, and also run the simulations that help us understand what new phenomena might look like.
 I interact closely with our colleagues at the Holland Computing Center who look after the day-to-day operations of the computers.
 There are six other sites like ours in the US (at Caltech, Florida, MIT, Purdue, UC San Diego and Wisconsin), and about fifty of them around the world.
-I'm the project manager for the US sites and co-coordinator for all CMS Tier-2 sites.
-I am also the deputy manager of software and computing for the US CMS Operations Program, where I help oversee the $18M annual budget for US CMS computing facilities and support personnel.
-From there, I've branched out into some other interesting problems in data-intensive high-throughput computing, such as the NSF-funded "Any Data, Anytime, Anywhere" project that seeks to make data access over the wide-area network transparent and reliable for users, and the DASPOS project that is studying the best ways to preserve particle-physics data for future analysis long after experiments have completed their operations.
+I've just completed nearly a decade as the leader team that runs the US sites, and I continue to be a co-coordinator of the world-wide program.
+From this computing work, I've branched out into some other interesting problems in data-intensive high-throughput computing, such as the NSF-funded "Any Data, Anytime, Anywhere" project that seeks to make data access over the wide-area network transparent and reliable for users, and the DASPOS project that is studying the best ways to preserve particle-physics data for future analysis long after experiments have completed their operations.

 I'm also the lead principal investigator for the NSF grant that supports the work of the five UNL particle physics faculty members and our students and postdocs.

-In the past I've taught Physics 212 (introductory electromagnetism for engineers), Physics 311 (intermediate-level classical mechanics for majors), Physics 462 (atomic, nuclear and particle physics for majors) and Physics 926 (graduate-level particle physics).
+In the past I've taught Physics 201 (seminar series on research in the department, aimed at new physics majors), Physics 212 (introductory electromagnetism for engineers), Physics 311 (intermediate-level classical mechanics for majors), Physics 441 (advanced experimental laboratory for physics majors), Physics 462 (atomic, nuclear and particle physics for majors) and Physics 926 (graduate-level particle physics).

 I am the Chief Undergraduate Adviser for the Department of Physics and Astronomy, and also chair of the department's Undergraduate Committee.
 This makes me the first point of contact with students for undergraduate academic issues.
 Our committee oversees advising of physics majors, recruiting, scholarships and the Society of Physics Students chapter.
 Intereseted in majoring in physics?
 Ask me how!

 In the past I have been chair of the UNL Research Council, and a member of the College of Arts and Sciences Committee on Student Academic Distinction, Awards, and Appeals.
-In Fall 2014 I will be helping revive the campus chapter of the American Association of University Professors.
+This year I am helping revive the campus chapter of the American Association of University Professors.

 More about me: